Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Baltimore and its opponents have gone over the current 41.5-point total in eight of 16 games (50%) this season.
+- Baltimore and its opponents have combined to score more than 41.5 points in eight of 16 games this season.

 - Sunday's over/under is 2.3 points lower than the two team's combined 43.8 points per game average.